ratiodigitaldesign/uxlausanne/ATTRIBUTIONS.md

 The noun project
 ----------
-* [Airplane][http://thenounproject.com/term/airplane/1504/] by Dmitry Baranovskiy from The Noun Project
+* [Airplane][http://thenounproject.com/term/airplane/1504/] by Dmitry Baranovskiy from The Noun Project youpi